LiquidLife86/Remnant-II-AAM-Installer/README.md

-AAM and Summonable Traits downloaded as of 10/15/2024
+#This will paste the files in the appropriate place to run AAM.

-Credit to AAM and Summonable Traits authors:
+Download AAM and Summonable Traits first and extract them into the AAM foler

 AAM